librecores/librecores-web/site/sitecontent/designcontest.md

   Open Source hardware design?
 Something that was not there before?

 Librecores prepared a general [guide](/docs) on building a Librecore that can help you in getting your project to the public.
+There is also a [helpful mailing list](mailto:discussion@librecores.org) if you have any questions.

 ## Who can participate?